 Most of the carbon linked to a family gathering comes from travel, so try to pick a place that most people can get to easily.
 City centre might not be an obvious choice, but it means that family and friends can take public transport, which blows a big hole in your carbon emissions.
 Oxford has tonnes of gorgeous venues within striking distance of the trains and buses – try the Ashmolean Museum or Cherwell Boathouse for starters.
 Where travel is needed, think about car sharing or mini-buses to help get you from A to B.

 Calculate your carbon impact

 Even after you’ve reduced your environmental impact, there will some outputs that can’t be avoided.
 If you’re serious about carbon neutrality, then you’ll need to calculate your unavoidable carbon emissions and off-set them.
 Off-setting means taking positive action to reduce CO2, by the same amount that your event has generated.
 This can be most easily done by investing in tree planting or other carbon mitigating projects.
-There are lots of options out there, but I like Forest Carbon for UK-based tree planting and try the BP carbon calculator for working out your event’s impact.
-It’s been designed for larger events, but it’s the best I’ve found so far.
+There are lots of options out there, but I like Forest Carbon for UK-based tree planting and try the Wedding Footprint Calculator from Less Stuff, More Meaning for working out your event’s impact.
+It’s been designed for weddings, but it’s equally applicable for naming ceremonies and vow renewals.
 I can help you with how to use it, if you’re unsure.

 Bluebell Ceremonies – Creating beautiful, bespoke celebrations to mark the special moments in your life.